The Netherlands Working Holiday Visa for Australians

 In addition to Australians, The Netherlands offers Working Holiday visas to citizens of Argentina, Canada, Hong Kong, Japan, New Zealand, South Korea, Taiwan and Uruguay.

 The information on this page is applicable to Australian citizens and may differ for citizens of other countries.
-Please check the Dutch government IND website for information about working holiday visas for other nationalities.
+Please check the Dutch government website for information about working holiday visas for other nationalities.

 To apply for a visa under the Netherlands’ Working Holiday Programme (WHP) as an Australian citizen, you must meet the following requirements: